aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ~~~
 The last thing to note is that we added the included file to the
 `ARGV` list and incremented `ARGC`.
 This will make our script also
-process the included file, in case it contains use statements,
+process the included file, in case it contains more `USE` statements,
 module or submodule definitions, or other included files.
-However, if
+If
-this is the case, the anchor file must not correspond to the included
+this is the case, then the anchor file must not be associated to the
-file but to the original source file that did the inclusion,
+included file but to the original source file that did the inclusion,
-regardless of how many nested includes there are.
-Therefore, we need
+and this needs to happen regardless of how many nested includes there
-to modify how the file name is computed when a new source file begins
+are.
+Therefore, we need to modify how the file name is computed when a
-being processed:
+new source file begins being processed:
 ~~~ awk
 FNR==1{
     if ((FILENAME in include) && include[FILENAME])